Comparative Study on Noise-Augmented Training and its Effect on Adversarial Robustness in ASR Systems: Methodology

-For each architecture, we employed three different training regimes: \begin{itemize} \item \textbf{1 -- Baseline (no augmentation)}: This model serves as a control, trained on a clean dataset without any augmentation to establish standard performance under ideal conditions. \item \textbf{{2} -- Augmentation with speed variations}: Introduces temporal variability in the training data by applying speed perturbations, simulating natural speech tempo variations \cite{ko2015audio}. \item \textbf{{3} -- Augmentation with speed variations, background noise, and reverberation}: Combines speed variations with background noises and reverberations to mimic challenging and realistic acoustic environments \cite{park2019specaugment, park2020specaugment}. \end{itemize}
+The architecture and training parameters of each model are detailed in \citet{ravanelli2021speechbrain}.
+For each architecture, we employed three different training regimes: \begin{itemize} \item \textbf{No augmentation}: This setting serves as a control.
+The models are trained on a clean dataset without any augmentation to estimate a baseline performance. \item \textbf{Speed-augmented}: This setting introduces temporal variability in the training data by applying speed perturbations that simulate natural speech tempo variations~\citep{ko2015audio}. \item \textbf{Fully augmented}: For data augmentation in this regime, speed variations are combined with background noises and reverberations to mimic challenging and realistic acoustic environments~\citep{park2019specaugment, park2020specaugment}. \end{itemize}